MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem.md

   * The gateway has a 2-MB request limit and an 8-MB compressed data response limit for read operations.
   * URL for the GET request has a 2048 character limit.
 * While using the gateway with Power BI in Direct Query Mode, there's a 16-MB uncompressed data response limit.
-* For information about installation considerations, see [Related considerations](service-gateway-install.md#related-considerations).
+* For information about installation considerations, go to [Related considerations](service-gateway-install.md#related-considerations).

 ## Gateway documentation